Man abducted as a child 33 years ago reunited with mother after drawing map of home village from memory - NZ Herald

 "I've finally found my little baby," his mother was quoted as saying.
 Li later shared a meal with his mother and other relatives, and showed them the map he had drawn of bamboo forests and paddy fields.

-In the intervening years, Li's mother had unknowingly moved to the same province in central China where her abducted son had been taken, and their new homes were 60 miles apart.
+In the intervening years, Li's mother had unknowingly moved to the same province in central China where her abducted son had been taken, and their new homes were 100km apart.

-Li said he would return to Yunnan to pay homage to his father, who had passed away.
+Li said he would return to Yunnan to pay homage to his father, who had died.

 He said he had been inspired to post the map online by recent high-profile reunions of parents and children after years apart.